ConfederacyOfGaia/Gaia/mage.md

 > An arcane focus is a special item—an orb, a crystal, a rod, a specially constructed staff, a wand-like length of wood, or some similar item—designed to channel the power of arcane spells.
 It is not necessary for a mage to possess an arcane focus in order to cast spells, but powerful focuses such as *wands of the war wizard* can enhance the potency of a mage's power.
 >
->An arcane focus can also function in place of a special focus for a spell if it roughly approximates the form of the focus called for by the spell.
+> bAn arcane focus can also function in place of a special focus for a spell if it roughly approximates the form of the focus called for by the spell.
 For example, a crystal focus could serve as the spell focus when casting the *clairvoyance* spell.

 <div style='margin-top:30px'></div>